Late 1960s

 NACA sponsored the Miss Indian Flagstaff pageant, basketball tournament, a community dinner and began the following programs:

-• The Youth Education
+- The Youth Education Program

-• The Adult Education
+- The Adult Education Program

-• The Social Services
+- Social Services Program

-• The Hozho Youth
+- The Hozho Youth Program

 1986 – 1990